lsst/dp0-2_lsst_io/data-products-dp0-2/data-processing.rst

 The maximum match radius was not changed from the default used for DP0.1, 0.5 arcseconds, and the best match is the measured object with the lowest reduced chi-squared within the maximum match radius that has not already been matched to a brighter reference object.
 The "MatchesTruth" table contains the "match_chisq" column, and the matching considers both coordinates and cModel fluxes -- although in practice, Rubin staff found that matching to photometry only made a difference for <1% of objects, because the astrometry was much more precise, and because most true objects only had one match candidate within the maximum match radius anyway.
 The "match_chisq" column is only relevant if there are multiple measured objects considered in the matching process for the true object (i.e., if "match_count" is greater than 1).
-As a side note, the matching was actually done in pixel coordinates due to the current lack of errors for sky coordinates (but in the future, RA and Dec will have errors).
+As a side note, the matching was actually done in pixel coordinates due to the current lack of uncertainties for sky coordinates (but in the future, RA and Dec will have uncertainties).

 As a final note, the matcher can only match on coordinate and flux columns that are finite for a given measured object (i.e., not "NaN").
 There is a default configuration setting for the matching algorithm that requires at least three finite columns to compute the (reduced) chi-squared.